tamuratak/vscode_architecture/README.md

   ) {
 ```

 `@IContextKeyService` is a decorator intentionally defined to share the same identifier as the `IContextKeyService` interface for convenience.
-See an [example](https://github.com/Microsoft/vscode/blob/7d2f5bb1aee0ce20c6259d96b0d81f0aa9f9a0db/src/vs/platform/contextkey/common/contextkey.ts#L2035-L2036).
+For example, see this [link](https://github.com/Microsoft/vscode/blob/7d2f5bb1aee0ce20c6259d96b0d81f0aa9f9a0db/src/vs/platform/contextkey/common/contextkey.ts#L2035-L2036).

 When creating an object of `SomeClass`, the `createInstance` method is used:
 ```ts